 Best time of year to have a wedding in Machu Picchu

 With our around the world trip schedule it worked out that we had to do our trek and wedding ceremony during the rainy season in December.
 Lucky for us, the weather cleared up on our wedding day and we even had some sun!

 The dry season in Peru is during May-September and will give you a better probability of having sunny days with no rain.
 However, it will be slightly colder since the dry season is in winter.

-After the arduous trek, treat yourself to a luxurious honeymoon with your wedding savings ;)
+After the arduous trek to Machu Picchu, treat yourself to a luxurious honeymoon with your wedding savings ;)

 Check out the video from our trip to Peru!